ardatasci/frontend-recruitment-task/README.md

 * **Pay attention** to things like good usage of Vue.js, Javascript and Highcharts, code separation, readability, maintainability, and error handling as well as lazy loading, caching and storage.
 * The layout shall be **Responsive**.
 * All the work done shall be documented.
 A user guide (How to run ?) shall be included in the documentation.

+### Submission

+You will commit your code to a public github repository.
+(If you prefer a private repository, you may grant access to user *ardatasci*)